yimengmin/UTSP/README.md

 Then there is a word "output".
 After it, we have n + 1 numbers, which shows the optimal solution.

 Then there is a word "indices".
-After it, there are n * n ints, for the i-th consecutive n ints, these n ints are 1 to n except for i and we will replace i with -1 (since we do not want to have self-loop).
-(Please check TSP20_Input.txt for better understanding)
+After it, there are n * topk ints,

 Then there is a word output.
-After it, there are n * n ints, which shows the corresponding heatmap value for each edge.
-Note the diagonal value should be all zero.
+After it, there are n * topk float, which shows the corresponding heatmap value for each edge.

 ## Command Line Usage